usagi/rust-mod-TCMap/README.md

 - Compatibility with the latest Rust/Carbon/uMod environments
 - Support for the `authorizedPlayers` type change (`ulong`)
 - Marker appearance can be adjusted in the configuration file
   - Radius
   - Transparency
--Color (hex)
+  - Color (hex)
-- Added an option to exclude TCs from Raidable Bases -Code cleanup and refactoring
+- Added an option to exclude TCs from Raidable Bases
+- Code cleanup and refactoring

 ## Features